I’ve been to many different Christmas markets over the years, but none quite as unique as this one.

 I was really excited to check out the Christmas market here and the market did not let us down.
 While it’s small, there were stands set up in the courtyard and the garden, as well as a few other areas inside the castle and around it.

 We also had access to view a lot of the castle on our own.
 We were able to go underground into the cellars, visit the main hall inside, the two churches, and the treasury as well.
 We saw almost as much as you would see on a regular castle tour here.

 On the way back we waited about 10 minutes in line to get down.
-That was fine, however, the bus ride takes you up a windy narrow path that switch backs all the way to the castle.
+The bus ride takes you up a windy narrow path that switchbacks all the way to the castle.
 It’s not intended for two lanes but somehow the buses manage to maneuver past each other.
-Thankfully it was short because it made me a bit queasy!
+Thankfully it was short because it made me a little queasy!

 The outside had great views of the lights in the towns below.
-If you arrive before dark on a clear day, then you’ll get a 360 panorama of the valley below.
+If you arrive before dark on a clear day, then you’ll get a 360 degree panorama of the valley below.

 Thanks for stopping by!